Ekoch1997/DownloadViewarr/README.md

 ## API Endpoints

-The application includes the following API endpoints:
+The application includes the following API endpoints that return json data:

 - **Movies Queue**: `/api/queue/movies`
 - **TV Shows Queue**: `/api/queue/tvshows`
+- **Total Active Downloads**: `/api/queue/downloading`

 These endpoints fetch data from the Radarr and Sonarr APIs and return it in JSON format.